jaimeyzv/take-home-test/README.md

 - In **Visual Studio**, set the project `Fundo.Applications.WebApi` as the **Startup Project**.
 - Run the application (`F5` or use the green "Run" button).
+- ⚠️ When the WebApi run, it will execute the seed method and initial data will be loaded in the database.

 ---